ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ### Debugging

-We can see that the form has been populated with the default values.
+We can see that the form has been populated with the default values from the schema.
 But let's add the debugging component [SuperDebug](/super-debug) to look behind the scenes:

 **src/routes/+page.svelte**